Gruntfuggly/calendar/README.md

 Shows your upcoming events from your Google calendar in a tree view inside VSCode.
 Also allows simple events to be created, modified and deleted.

+*This extension is currently in development - it will be updated often and things may break occasionally.*

 ## TODO

-- [ ] Support for showing some historic events
+- [ ] Prevent showing the same notifications repeatedly
 - [ ] Support for adding all-day events
 - [ ] Support for adding/editing multi-day events
+- [ ] Support for editting locations
+- [ ] Support for editting reminders
 - [ ] Support for Outlook calendars
-- [ ] Support for locations
-- [ ] Support for reminders
-- [ ] Prevent showing the same notifications repeatedly

 ## Installing